Divorce and Remarriage Attorneys

 The most significant consequence of getting remarried after a divorce is how it impacts alimony.
 In Illinois, alimony ends automatically if a supported spouse is remarried.
 The supporting spouse does not have to go back to court.
 He or she may simply stop sending periodic alimony payments.
 If a supporting spouse gets remarried and must support a new family, there may also be case for ending or reducing alimony to a former spouse, particularly if the former spouse is employable.
 Remarriage can also impact child support orders and child custody arrangements in some cases.

 If you are considering getting remarried or your former spouse has gotten remarried, contact us at 708-518-8200 to schedule a free consultation to discuss how this impacts you.
-Our Will County divorce attorneys will answer your questions and provide experienced legal counsel on how to protect your interests.
-Our firm works with clients in Orland Park and throughout Will County and the surrounding areas.
+Our divorce attorneys will answer your questions and provide experienced legal counsel on how to protect your interests.